Bizarre Therapy Leads to Patient's Death

 - Shellem P. Charismatic chiropractor gets 1 1/2 years.
 Harrisburg Patriot News, March 9, 2004.

-- Adjudication and order.
+- Corrected final adjudication and order.
 In the matter of the application for licensure as a massage therapist of Joanne M. Gallagher.
-Docker No 0585-72-12, Dec 11, 2012.
+Docker No 0585-72-12, Jan 2, 2013.

 - Association of Chiropractic Colleges.
 A position paper on chiropractic.
 Journal of Musculoskeletal and Physiological Therapeutics 19:634-637, 1996.